-W-L Crew earned national headlines for winning the Royal Henley Regatta in England in 1964 (the first year American schools participated) and 1969 and competed there most recently in 1989.
-In addition, W-L crew was the National Champions 12 times between 1949 and 1987.
-In 1965, the greatest single day in the Washington-Lee rowing history occurred when the boys won every sweep race at the Stotesbury Regatta in Philadelphia.
+W-L was the first public high school to compete at the Henley Royal Regatta (1958), Henley-on-Thames, England.
+They earned national headlines for winning the Princess Elizabeth Cup in 1964 and 1969, and competed there most recently in 1989.
+In addition, W-L crew was the National Champions 12 times (in the Varsity 8 alone) between 1949 and 1987.
+In 1965, the greatest single day in the Washington-Lee rowing history occurred when the boys won every sweep race at the Stotesbury Cup Regatta in Philadelphia.
 More recently, the lightweight men were undefeated in their 2004 season, taking the Stotesbury Cup from long-reigning champions St. Joseph’s Prep.
 In 2005 the lightweight men were National Champions.
 In 2011 the Junior 8 men won gold at States and medaled third at Nationals.

+W-L is honored to have a number of team members go on to race with top collegiate programs, the U.S. Junior National Team, the U.S. Senior National Team, and the U.S. Olympic Team.
+Many more alumni have coached at both the high school and collegiate level including Georgetown, Yale, Princeton, and the University of Washington.
 Perhaps even more impressive, Washington-Lee Crew has selflessly shared its rowing expertise with other Arlington and Washington area schools.
-Washington-Lee’s assistance has been instrumental in helping Yorktown, Wakefield and many other area high schools and colleges begin their rowing programs.
+Washington-Lee’s assistance was instrumental in helping Yorktown HS, Wakefield HS, Thomas Jefferson HS, UVA Crew, GWU Crew, and many other area high schools and colleges begin their rowing programs.